-Choosing a control-design (optimization) strategy in Boulder Opal
+Compare control-design (optimization) strategies in Boulder Opal

 An overview of choices and tradeoffs in control design for your quantum system